General Care Instructions

 Rings Surface / Matte or Shiny Finish

 During normal wearing of a wedding band, the appearance will change as the surface starts to show signs of wear; All finishes on rings will change over time.
 Rings take a lot of wear and tear - so a shiny finish will become less shiny and a matte finish will become more shiny.
-This may vary between each person and metal type and can take between few months to few years.
+This may vary between each person and metal type and can take between few months - few years.

 You will receive a detailed tips and instructions of how you should take care of your new jewelry in your package.
 Make sure to take a look at this!